sharpecs/mycota/README.md

 <!-- ABOUT THE PROJECT -->
 ### Segmentation

 The data used for this purpose has been collected over a twelve-month period and consists of observations from all biological kingdoms.
-To target distinct features in the park, the data has been segmented into smaller groups for more tailored insights.
+To target distinct features in the park, the data will be segmented into smaller groups for fragmented tailored insights.

 <figure>
     <center>